rash03/DS/design-pattern-microservice/src/main/resources/design-pattern.md

         - Incremental Delay
         - Exponential backoff.
       - Adding Jitter or randomization between retries
       - How many times / how long to retry.
+Note: each pod of a service shuold retry at somerandom value. because if there is a conn issue and retry time is same for all then every one will attmept a connction at the same time This will gain cause overload at the service level.
-      - Is operation Idempotent
+      - Is operation Idempotent.
+[Shuold not creataed a user twice]
+      - Where to add this retry code in application
+        - in a library
+        - Moving the logic in Ambassador side car pattern
 - Circuit Breaker Pattern
     - Prevents a network or service failure from cascading to other services.
     - it is very powerfull for handling long-lasting errors
     - DIFFERENCE
         - Retry pattern
             - Optimistic approach => First rquest failed but next will be successfull
         - Circuit Breaker
             - Pessimistic approach => first failed so next will also fail
         - when the error threshold exceeds it goes to  open state.
     - It is usedull for errors for which
         - There is no point in retrying or is  very costly
     - There are 3 states of the circut breaker - closed, open (where no request are allowed to passed), half-open
         - once it goes to open state then after some time it allows some request to pass through.
 If the succesrate of request in half-open status is high the it reverts back to closed state
     - Considerations
         - what to do with outgoing request in an Open state
             - Drop it (with proper logging)
             - We can also Log and replay => when the issues are resolved and it is in closed state again then we can replay the missed steps
         - SWhat response do we send to the caller
             - Fail silently => send empty response (or some predefined response)
         - have separate circuit breaker for each external service
         - Replacing half-open with Async Health Checks
             - If the success rate of health check is high then we can change the status to closed state
         - Where to implement circut breaker pattern
             - Ambassador Pattern or in a library
 - Distributed Tracing Pattern
   - Tracks requests as they flow through the system to debug and monitor performance
 - Anti-Corruption Adapter/Layer Pattern